 The Tameside and Glossop branch of the RSPCA is separate and independent from the parent charity (National RSPCA) and run entirely by unpaid volunteers.

-Bank Holiday information and emergency numbers can be found - HERE
+Out of hours emergency numbers can be found - HERE

 - SHOPPING FOR ANYTHING AND THINKING OF USING AMAZON?
 If you follow this link to the online store the branch will get a little commission on every item you buy with no extra cost to you!